-The CWMST award programme is designed as an alternative to the Certificate in Women's Ministry Studies; it cannot be taken in addition to it.

-The CWMST involves the same eight WP courses as the CWMS.
-In addition, students must complete two further PTCEE courses (100 learning hours each; one course per year): TE101: Theology (Year A), and TE102: Ethics (Year B).
+The CWMST award programme is an alternative to the Certificate in Women's Ministry Studies (CWMS); it cannot be taken in addition to it.
+The CWMST involves the same eight WP courses as the CWMS, plus an additional two PTCEE courses: C50RD01; Theology (Year A), and C50RD02: Ethics (Year B).
 Each of these PTCEE courses will be accompanied by a two-hour tutorial once a week.
-The tutorial is optional in the sense that students are not obliged to participate: however, any student who decides to participate must attend classes regularly.